iamvdo/Reveal-liveCoding/README.md

 css, xml) on `<code>`.
 This class is used by LiveCoding to update the code properly.
 BUT, if you disable highlight.js, or use another highlighter, please use the HTML5 recommended syntax:
 - add a `.language-*` class on the `<code>` tag. (eg `.language-css`, `.language-markup`, ...)

+##How LiveCoding works

+###CSS

+The value of the `data-livecoding-id` attribute is an identifier that is the scope of the live-coding CSS.
+Thus, it is possible to target all descendants of this identifier.
+Associated styles are added in a `<style>` tag, at the end of the `<body>`.

+###Markup (HTML, SVG...)

+The value of the `data-livecoding-id` attribute is an identifier that is the parent of the live-coding code.
+The content of this identifier is replaced by the code you write.

 ##Notes